-All Whirlpool electric dryer models, including "long vent dryers," Turbo VentTM dryers and combo washer/dryer units that are sold in the United States and Canada are UL listed (reference UL 2158 standard), and all Whirlpool gas dryer models are CSA listed (reference ANSI Z21.5.1 standard).
+All Whirlpool electric dryer models, including "long vent dryers," that are sold in the United States and Canada are UL listed (reference UL2158 standard), and all Whirlpool gas dryer models are CSA listed (reference ANSI Z21.5.1 standard).
 These standards require testing at the maximum-rated exhaust vent conditions that are published in the product literature for each individual model.
 The designation for the UL or CSA listing can be found on or adjacent to the serial label on the product.